veshraj/developnow-laravel-test/README.md

 4. The repository pattern has been developed by myself

 # Thank You, Looking forward
-## Let me if you need more changes in it
+## Let me know if you need more changes in it